 If controls are not needed for each document’s scan pages, counting pages in fixed increments, such as every 25 pages, and comparing that quantity to the number of images scanned may be perfectly sufficient.

 Batch scanning implies document preparation performed as a separate function.
 This allows personnel to be specifically trained on the requirements of document separation, repair, categorization, etc. On the other hand, responsibility for the documents will lie with two separate groups or individuals instead of just one.

 If physical pages have been counted and reconciled to the number of images scanned, will images also need to be inspected after scanning?
 Should inspection include physical pages compared to electronic images?

 Have performance standards been established?

-Are there performance standards?
-How many pages per day should be prepared, scanned and quality reviewed?
+How many pages per day should be prepared for scanning and quality reviewed?
 How will quality performance be tracked?
 If regular staff does the data capture, what will be done if their performance falls short?

 Anything else to consider?

 Of course…there’s lot’s more, but that’s why we’re in business; to provide expertise and efficiently convert documents at your site or ours.